 Data Acquisition

 Air temperature data were acquired from weather stations across the regions where apple orchards are most prevalent.
-This was downloaded from the NOAA website for the years 2003 - 2013.
+They were downloaded from the NOAA website for the years 2003 - 2013.
 Land Surface Temperature (LST) data measured by Aqua MODIS level 3 1 km (MYD11A1 version 5) were downloaded from NASA’s Reverb Echo website for 2003 - 2013 to cover Washington (tiles h9v04 and h10v04).

 Data Processing

 In Microsoft Excel, hourly air temperature data from each weather station was compiled from January 1 to December 31 for each year in the dataset.
 The average for each hour of each calendar day was calculated from all years in the dataset.
 The hourly averages were then entered into the Utah Model to calculate Chill Units and then summed for the 24 hour period to reach accumulated chill units for each day.
 Separately, the hourly air temperatures for each day of a set of representative days were plotted to determine the function by which the temperatures oscillate over a 24 hour period.
 That function was then applied to the maximum and minimum temperatures from those same days, the accumulated chill units calculated based on the plotted temperature distributions, and compared to the accumulated chill units initially calculated using individual hourly data.
 Once the relationship between the total 24 hour dataset accumulated chill units and the max-min function dataset accumulated chill units was established, the function was applied to the 5 day rolling average maximum and minimum air temperatures calculated from MODIS data to determine the accumulated chill units for each day.
-Daily accumulated chill units were summed for the entire year (365-366 days between September 1 and August 31) to establish the current accumulated chill unit apple trees in the region experience.
+Daily accumulated chill units were summed for the entire year (365-366 days between September 1 and August 31) to establish the current accumulated chill units apple trees in the region experience.

 Data Analysis